Quique Setién

-Enrique "Quique" Setién Solar ([enˈrike seˈtjen soˈlaɾ]; born 27 September 1958) is a Spanish football manager and former player who played as a central midfielder.
-He is the current manager of La Liga club Villarreal.
+Enrique "Quique" Setién Solar ([enˈrike seˈtjen soˈlaɾ]; born 27 September 1958) is a Spanish former professional footballer who played as a central midfielder.
+He is currently a manager.

 As a player, he was nicknamed El Maestro, and was best known for his two spells with Racing de Santander, starting and finishing his 19-year professional career at the club.
 Over 15 seasons in La Liga, he played 374 matches and scored 58 goals.
 He also won three international caps for Spain.

 Setién started a managerial career in 2001, going on to coach several teams including Racing.
 Starting in January 2020, he was in charge of Barcelona for seven months, being dismissed following an 8–2 loss against Bayern Munich in the UEFA Champions League.

-Playing career

-Club
+Club career

 Born in Santander, Setién made his La Liga debut in 1977, with his hometown club Racing de Santander.
 During his first spell with the Cantabrians, although he played regularly, he was not yet a regular starter, and he missed the entire 1982–83 season as well as being relegated twice.

 Afterwards, Setién represented Atlético Madrid for three years.
 He enjoyed a good first two seasons, but appeared rarely in his last after some spats with elusive club chairman Jesús Gil.

-Setién then moved to CD Logroñés in 1988 where, after a slow start, he was essential in helping the Riojans retain their top-tier status.
+Setién then moved to Logroñés in 1988 where, after a slow start, he was essential in helping the Riojans retain their top-tier status.
 The 34-year-old returned to Racing in 1992, and scored a career-best 11 goals in the first year in his second spell as the side returned to the top flight.
-He played three more years with the latter, and retired in June 1996 at nearly 38 after featuring for Levante UD in the Segunda División B play-offs, which also ended in promotion.
+He played three more years with the latter, and retired in June 1996 at nearly 38 after featuring for Levante in the Segunda División B play-offs, which also ended in promotion.

 In 2001, Setién was voted by Racing's fans as their best player of all time.
 He appeared in almost 600 official matches in nearly two decades of play, totalling 95 league goals.

-International
+International career

 Setién appeared three times for Spain and was selected for the 1986 FIFA World Cup squad, but did not leave the bench during the tournament in Mexico.
 His debut came on 20 November 1985 in a 0–0 friendly with Austria, in Zaragoza.